Living With Us

 What are our responsibilities as a landlord?

-- we will ensure that houses we rent are wind & watertight and fit to live in.
+- We will ensure that the houses we rent are wind & watertight and fit to live in.

 We have the right to set and change rent charges, which we do on an annual basis, but we will always consult with Tenants first.
 We also have the right to enter a property to do repairs and inspections.
 We will always ask Tenants when we can enter their home before we visit, but in the case of an emergency we have the right to force entry, if necessary.